jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/MOVD2A.md

         SrcAVal = ShuffleBF16(DstVal >> 16);
       } else if (SrcAStyle == FP16) {
         // This is unlikely to be useful, unless software has deliberately
-        // packed two fp16 values in to 32 bits and written them to Dst32b.
+        // packed two fp16 values into 32 bits and written them to Dst32b.
         SrcAVal = ShuffleFP16(DstVal >> 16);
       } else if (!UseDst32bLo) {
         // Treat DstVal as fp32 or tf32, truncate to tf32.